This procedure sets forth guidelines to assist state-operated campuses of the State

 NYS Diversity Practices Scoring Matrix (7557-126)

 MWBE DOCUMENTATION REVIEW AND APPROVAL

-Prior to the contract being signed, the MWBE Program Coordinator in consultation
+Prior to the contract being signed, the MWBE Program Coordinator in consultation with

-If not approved, the MWBE Program Coordinator will provide the contractor with
+If not approved, the MWBE Program Coordinator will provide the contractor with a written

-be issued, it shall include but not be limited to the following:
+issued, it shall include but not be limited to the following: